THE NEW ALBUM FROM ACCURATE RECORDS:

 CHEERIN’ UP THE UNIVERSE

-Cheerin’ Up the Universe is the latest album release from jazz trumpeter/vocalist Bob Merrill on Accurate Records.
+Cheerin’ Up the Universe is jazz trumpeter/vocalist Bob Merrill’s fourth album.
 The disc features notable musicians including John Medeski, George Schuller, Drew Zingg, Nicki Parrott, Matthew Fries, Russ Gershon, Vicente Lebron, and John Van Eps, along with special guests trombonist Roswell Rudd, saxophonist Harry Allen, and vocalist Gabrielle Agachiko, in a program of reinvented classics from songwriters including Burt Bacharach, Randy Newman, James Taylor, Leonard Bernstein, Paul Simon and Pharrell Willams, plus Merrill’s original title track.
+To read more about the album, click here.

 “Cheerin’ Up the Universe is a tunefest of the first order… A positive, affirming musical experience… Merrill assembled an impressive band to translate his feelings about the music to the listener and uses crackling fresh arrangements to do so.…His singing is infectious and his trumpet playing is top notch.… Merrill accomplishes all with a smile on his face, and obviously, in his heart.” – C. Michael Bailey for AllAboutJazz.com